 Design Your Monday!
 LLC Owner Jennifer Gaggion enjoys participating in the Women’s Business Roundtable at the University of Hartford Entrepreneurial Center.
-Jennifer discussed her startup experience and shared some of the life lessons she’s experienced on her entrepreneurial journey.
+Innovation Destination Hartford Website Curator Nan Price spoke with Jennifer about her startup experience and some of the life lessons she’s experienced on her entrepreneurial journey.

 JENNIFER GAGGION: I have 20 years of human resources and business experience, which allowed me to not only see through employees’ eyes but also see organizations in their entirety.

 I have a natural curiosity to ask questions and so, with time, I learned about each of the different functions required to make an organization successful.

 My management experience taught me how to prioritize items with the most impact.
 Being self-motivated throughout my career, I was comfortable with working independently and able to hold myself accountable to set and accomplish goals and objectives.

 NAN: When and why did you start your company?

 JENNIFER: I began Design Your Monday! in 2014 because, after returning to design school, I wanted to use my professional experiences in a new capacity.
 I chose commercial design because it allowed me to integrate my interior design skills and my knowledge of change management in corporate settings to help create productive work environments.